inkle/ink-tmlanguage/README.md

 ## Limitations

-### Ambiguity of `{ }` constructs
+### `{ }` constructs

-In Ink, `{ }` can hold a lot of different constructs.
-In particular, the construct can either be an alternative or a conditional substitution.
-Due to current limitations, expressions will not be properly highlighted in conditionals, as they lead to false-positives for operators, in the first elements of alternatives.
+In Ink, `{ }` can be an alternative, a sequence, a switch, a conditional, etc.
+Since TextMate grammars can only match one line at a time, there are some small limitations.

+#### Expressions

+Expressions will not be fully highlighted in conditionals.
-In these constructs, all the items contained in the condition (anything beofre `:`) will be named with the same scope.
+Anything contained in the condition (before `:`) is named with the same scope.

 ```ink
 { x == 0: Hello }